 Traditional as far a German foods go.
-There's really no meal for this holiday that's served throughout Germany.
-For us, it was what we all liked the best.
+There's really no one meal for this holiday that's served throughout Germany.
+For us, and for most Germans, it was what we all liked the best.
 And, that's rouladen, red cabbage, and potato dumplings with lots and lots of wonderful rouladen gravy.

 You do realize I included more than one dessert ... must have dessert ... so good!